 A prosecutor from the Criminal Division of the District Attorney's Office handles the case if charges are filed against an adult offender.
 This prosecutor will work with the child victim throughout the process of filing charges and prosecution of the case through the court system.

-An on-site therapist at the CACSC provides therapeutic services for children and their non-offending caregivers traumatized by physical abuse, neglect and/or sexual abuse.
-The therapist is most often able to schedule an initial session with the child and/or family/caregiver within 10 days of coming to the CACSC.
+On-site therapists at the CACSC provide therapeutic services for children and their non-offending caregivers traumatized by physical abuse, neglect and/or sexual abuse.
+The Therapist are most often able to schedule an initial session with the child and/or family/caregiver within 10 days of coming to the CACSC.
 For many clients this encourages an earlier start to the healing process.
 Each client receives individualized treatment services that address their specific therapeutic needs.
-Mental health services for children can also be provided by other community agencies such as the Mental Health Association Counseling Center, Youthville/Family Consultation Services, Kansas Children's Service League/Wichita Child Guidance Center, and COMCARE of Sedgwick County.
-Services include individual counseling, play and/or art therapy, family therapy, and support groups.
+Mental health services for children can also be provided by other community agencies such as the Mental Health Association Counseling Center, Youthville/FCS Counseling, Kansas Children's Service League/Wichita Child Guidance Center, and COMCARE of Sedgwick County.
 Referrals are also available to the child and/or caregiver to a private provider when appropriate.